move-coop/parsons/table.rst

     * - :py:meth:`~parsons.etl.tofrom.ToFrom.to_s3_csv`
       - AWS s3 Bucket
       - Write a table to a csv stored in S3
+    * - :py:meth:`~parsons.etl.tofrom.ToFrom.to_gcs_csv`
+      - Google Cloud Storage Bucket
+      - Write a table to a csv stored in Google Cloud Storage
     * - :py:meth:`~parsons.etl.tofrom.ToFrom.to_sftp_csv`
       - SFTP Server
       - Write a table to a csv stored on an SFTP server